 FREE AIRPORT SHUTTLE SERVICE: Each year, the CISE provides free airport shuttles from Boston Logan Airport to Amherst College for new students arriving on a particur date.
 As move-in dates have not yet been announced for Spring 2020, the CISE is not yet able to offer airport shuttle information.
 If you are interested in requesting transportation from Boston Logan Airport to campus, please submit the shuttle reservation form.

 Please note that the free shuttle service cannot accommodate parents or other companions of arriving students.
 Students travelling with family or friends should make alternative transportation arrangements.
 In addition baggage space may be limited, so please inform the CISE if you have several or over-sized pieces of luggage that you wish to take with you on the free shuttle service.

-SUBMIT YOUR TRAVEL INFORMATION: If you are planning to travel independently to campus, please be sure to submit your independent travel details to the CISE.
-If you have already signed up for the free shuttle service, you do not need to provide additional travel details unless required to do so by the CISE.
+SUBMIT YOUR TRAVEL INFORMATION: If you are planning to travel independently to campus (and not via a shuttle service arranged by the College), please be sure to submit your independent travel details to the CISE.

 DORM KEYS: Typically, dorm keys are available through the Office of Residential Life at designated move-in times and/or through the Campus Police office.
 Over the summer, you will receive information from the CISE and/or Residential Life with further information and instructions.

 AFTER YOUR ARRIVAL: After you arrive on campus and get settled, you will be expected to complete the required immigration check-in process with the CISE and participate in the required New International Student Pre-Orientation program.